 9. An advertiser (rental agency) of a property without a proper rental license application or without using the tourism inscription number will be made responsible along with the owner.
 This can incur fines from 4.001 – 40.000 euros.

-Apartments will now have the possibility to obtain a rental license but only if the board of owners allow this.
+Apartments now have the possibility to obtain a rental license but only if the board of owners allow this.

 2. The rental agent has to inform the clients in writing about the house rules and ensure they are understood and respected.